 Use the + Add Warehouse button to define the locations you want to combine.

 In the Combine Method column, select how you handle stock.

 - Combine sales, stock, and purchase orders with another warehouses.
 Sales history (units sold), stock, and purchase order quantities will be summed up with other warehouses.

 - Combine sales, ignore stock and purchase order for a warehouse.
 Unique products in this warehouse won't appear in the combined one.
 Select this option when fulfilling more than one 'warehouse' from the same stock.
 This ensures that stock will not be double-counted when calculating replenishment recommendations.

 - Combine sales, share stock and purchase orders with another warehouse.
 Sales history (units sold is combined).
 The stock will be taken from the shared warehouse if any, otherwise it's taken from the current warehouse.
 Then the stock is combined with other locations.
 Purchase orders will be combined using the same logic as shared stock.

-Finally, click Create.
+Finally, click Save Changes.

 When creating a purchase order using a combined warehouse for forecasting and replenishment calculation purposes, you will need to select a different warehouse as the destination warehouse.
 The combined warehouse is a 'virtual warehouse' whereas the destination warehouse specifies a physical warehouse where inventory will be received.